 The modern diet is loaded with extra sodium, which can be unhealthy for seniors with blood pressure concerns.
 Sodium causes thicker blood that puts more pressure on the circulatory system.
 To reduce sodium consumption, seniors need to read labels on processed foods and pay attention to how much salt is added to food.
 Doctors typically recommend not eating more than 2,300 milligrams of sodium a day, but seniors may need to cut back to 1,500 milligrams.

 High blood pressure is one of the many health issues older adults are susceptible to.
-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality non-medical home care.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care.
 Boca Raton families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 2. Lose Weight